cscu/cscu-website/source/_posts/2012-09-19-meeting-minutes-september-6.markdown

 title: "Meeting Minutes - September 6"
 date: 2012-09-19 13:02
 comments: true
-categories:
+categories: meetings
 ---

-The meeting minutes for our September 6^th meeting are now posted [here](meeting-minutes).
+The meeting minutes for our September 6^th meeting are now posted [here](/meeting-minutes).

 They are also reproduced below: